jaegertracing/jaeger-client-java/jaeger-apachehttpclient/README.md

   }

   /**
-   * If `operartion-name` HTTP header is set by the caller, use it as the
+   * If `operation-name` HTTP header is set by the caller, use it as the
    * Span's operation name.
 Otherwise fall back to default behavior.
    *
    * @param httpRequest the request for the http operation being executed